mdn/content/files/en-us/glossary/void_element/index.md

 ## The curious case of self-closing tags

 _Self-closing tags (`<tag />`) do not exist in HTML._\
-However, foreign content is allowed to specify self-closing tags.
-In such case, if a start tag is marked as self-closing, then end tag must not be specified.
+However, the start tags of SVG and MathML elements that cannot have any child nodes are allowed to be marked as self-closing.
+In such cases, if an element's start tag is marked as self-closing, the element must not have an end tag.

 If present, HTML parsers ignore the trailing `/` in start tags.
 Some code formatters, use this fact and add a trailing `/` to the void tags to make them similar to XML style tags.
 For example, some code-formatters will convert `<input type="text">` to `<input type="text" />`.